 - Amounts by which you were overcharged.

-Our caring and competent Las Vegas personal injury lawyers can help you determine whether your losses resulted from legal malpractice.
+Our caring and competent Nevada personal injury lawyers can help you determine whether your losses resulted from legal malpractice.
 Call us at 702-DEFENSE to discuss your case with one of our Nevada legal malpractice lawyers.

 To help you better understand Nevada's legal malpractice laws, our Las Vegas malpractice lawyers discuss the following, below: